 No, students are not allowed to re-apply once they have submitted an application and have been declined.

 The School of Medicine does not have a TOEFL code.
-Please include a copy of your TOEFL scores with the rest of the documents in your application.
+Please upload a copy of your TOEFL scores through the AAMC VSLO application.

 Visiting international students need B-1 Visa status.
 Please read this document: United States Visa Information.